2026 Ford Bronco: What's New

 What changed for 2026

-- SYNC 4A software refresh — improved voice command response and over-the-air update support for future navigation map updates
+- SYNC 4A software refresh — improved voice command response and over-the-air update support for future navigation maps

-- Everglades trim restructured — snorkel, high-clearance fender flares, and mud-terrain tires now standard (previously optional as add-ons); MSRP adjusted upward by approximately class="relative z-10",200 to reflect content
+- Everglades trim restructured — snorkel, high-clearance fender flares, and mud-terrain tires now standard (previously optional add-ons); MSRP up roughly class="relative z-10",200 to match the content

 - New color: Hot Pepper Red Metallic added; Race Red discontinued

-- 2-door Wildtrak discontinued — Wildtrak now 4-door only; 2-door lineup limited to Base, Black Diamond, and Badlands
+- 2-door Wildtrak discontinued — Wildtrak is now 4-door only; the 2-door lineup is Base, Black Diamond, and Badlands

-- Sasquatch Package: 35-inch mud-terrain tires, Bilstein shocks, and locking front/rear differentials — unchanged and available on all trims except Raptor
+- Sasquatch Package: 35-inch mud-terrain tires, Bilstein shocks, locking front/rear diffs — unchanged, available on all trims except Raptor

 2026 Ford Bronco trim and pricing